Frequently Asked Questions:

 Vocalink uses a comprehensive interpreter scheduling system called Tracker.
 Through this system, interpreters can review available interpreting assignments and mark themselves available or unavailable.
 In many cases, interpreters can even self-assign through the Tracker system.
 The Tracker system also uses interactive email communication.
 New appointments scheduled are broadcast via email to every interpreter with the necessary language skills in the right geographical area.
 Directly from the email, interpreters can mark themselves available or unavailable.

 Vocalink also uses an electronic check-in/check-out system called Uclock that eliminates paper timesheets.
-Using a smart phone or tablet, interpreters check-in and check-out to each appointment, insuring to-the-minute accuracy.
+Using a smartphone or tablet, interpreters check-in and check-out to each appointment, ensuring to-the-minute accuracy.

 What happens if I can’t make it to an assignment?

 Once you accept an assignment, you take responsibility for completing it.
-If an emergency arises, you must call your Branch immediately so that we can arrange for a replacement interpreter (if possible).
+If an emergency arises, you must call our dispatch team immediately at (877) 492-7754 so that we can arrange for a replacement interpreter (if possible).
 It is important to call and speak with someone at the branch – not text or email.

 What happens if the client cancels the assignment?